opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

       defaultRepo: "mycustomrepo.cr"
 ```

-Alternatively, a custom image can be specified for each image separately.
-For example, the initHelper image is configured as follows:
+Alternatively, a custom image for just the initHelper (busybox used during cluster setup) is configured as follows:

 ```yaml
   spec: